Detroit 1-8-7: Ratings

+Accolades

-AccoladesDetroit 1-8-7 was nominated for Favorite New TV Drama at the 37th People's Choice Awards but it did not make the final cut for the five finalists.
+Detroit 1-8-7 was nominated for Favorite New TV Drama at the 37th People's Choice Awards but it did not make the final cut for the five finalists.

 The series was also nominated for Outstanding Drama Series at the 2011 NAACP Image Awards.
 Detroit 1-8-7 was also nominated for a Golden Reel Award and a Banff Rockie Award.
 Tom O'Neil of the Los Angeles Times said that Detroit 1-8-7 was a possible contender for the Outstanding Drama Series Emmy and that Michael Imperioli was a possible nominee for an Outstanding Lead Actor Emmy, although neither were nominated.